microsoft/PowerToys/README.md

 Shortcut Guide:
 - Improved vkey catching which will fix some use cases of it not showing up

+SVG in File Explorer:
+- Embedded image tags will now render in Explorer

 Dev quality of life improvements:
 - Current warning count reduced from 89 to 15 in 0.20.1
 - StyleCop enabled E2E